Pranshujii/Amazon-clone/README.md

 <p>Responsive Design: Optimized layout for both desktop.</p>

 <h3>Acknowledgements<h3>
 <p>Inspired by Amazon for its design and layout.
-Special thanks to the web design community for the inspiration and resources.
+Special thanks to the web design community for the inspiration and resources.</p>

-Contact
+<h3>Contact</h3>
-For any questions or feedback, please contact me at pranshuji38@gmail.com.</p>
+<p>For any questions or feedback, please contact me at pranshuji38@gmail.com.</p>